CDCgov/phdi-google-cloud/docs/getting_started.md

 #### Running Cloud Functions Locally

 During development it can be helpful to run Cloud Functions on a local machine in order to test them without having to deploy to GCP.
-This can be done using the Functions Framework.
+This can be done using the [Functions Framework](https://cloud.google.com/functions/docs/functions-framework).
 To run a Cloud Function locally simply navigate into its root directory, activate its virtual environemnt, and `functions-framework --target <MY-FUNCTION-NAME> --debug`.

 #### Cloud Function Unit Testing

 As mentioned in [Cloud Function Directory Structure](#cloud-function-directory-structure) every Cloud Function has unit testing in a `test_<FUNCTION-NAME>.py` file.
 We use [pytest](https://docs.pytest.org) to run these unit tests.
 Pytest is included in the [Development Dependencies](#development-dependencies), but can also be installed with `pip install pytest`.
 To run the unit tests for a Cloud Function navigate to its root directory and simply run `pytest`.
 To run the unit tests for all Cloud Function in this repository navigate to `phdi-google-cloud/cloud-functions/` and run `pytest`.
+Please note that merging into the `main` branch of this repository is automatically blocked if all unit tests are not passing, see [Continuous Integration (CI)](#continuous-integration-ci) for details on this.

 #### Pushing to Github